renovatebot/renovate/docs/usage/config-presets.md

 }
 ```

-Then in each of your repositories you can add your renovate config like:
+Then in each of your repositories you can add your Renovate config like:

 ```json
   "extends": ["fastcore"]